Case Study: How One Workflow Fix Recovered 15% More Revenue for a Solo Provider

 - Dec 11, 2025

-- 3 min read
+- 4 min read

-Cleaning up aging accounts receivable
+Cleaning up aging accounts receivable.

-Taking over ongoing billing for the practice
+Taking over ongoing billing for the practice.

 The provider’s team had a long-standing workflow: paper superbills created daily, scanned, and faxed out whenever the front desk found time.
 Our goal was to take over smoothly without disrupting the provider’s comfort or the front office’s routine.

-But within the first month, we discovered a critical issue: the practice was unintentionally losing revenue due to missing superbills.
+However, within the first month, we discovered a critical issue: the practice was unintentionally losing revenue due to missing superbills.

 This case study explains how we identified the problem, why it was happening, and how a simple workflow upgrade increased the number of billable encounters by roughly 15% — without the provider seeing a single extra patient.